-If this is your first time buying a motorcycle or a scooter, you’re probably in need of a helmet.
-It’s important to choose a helmet that is safe, comfortable AND fits well.
-However, there are a ton of different kinds of helmets out there, and it can be hard to decide which one is right for you.
+Buying a helmet is a mix of choosing one that is safe, comfortable AND fits well.
+However, there are a ton of different kinds of helmets out there.
+It can be hard to decide which one is right for you.
 This is where the pros and cons of modular helmets come in!

 Depending on what how you’re riding, some helmets will suit you better than others.
-When buying a helmet, you have a choice of multiple types, which include open-face helmet, closed-face helmet, half helmets, off-road helmets, dual sport helmets, and of course, modular helmets.
+When buying a helmet, you can choose from open-face helmet, closed-face helmet, half helmets, off-road helmets, dual sport helmets, and of course, modular helmets.

-What are they?
-What exactly are the advantages and disadvantages they have over other types of motorcycle helmets to help you make the right choice for safety, comfort, and your wallet.
+What exactly are the pros & cons over other types of motorcycle helmets to help you make the right choice for safety, comfort, and your wallet.

 What Is a Modular Helmet?